 The Proxmox web interface is where you can set up virtual machines and containers, access the console, add storage, and much, much more.

 At this point, you’re prepared to set up your first virtual machine or container.
 Select Create VM or Create CT in the top right to create your first container.
 Since Proxmox is a hypervisor that runs on bare metal, you’ll be able to install a ton of different VMs/Containers!

-This tutorial looked at how to install Proxmox VE.
-The installation process is extremely straightforward, but you must ensure that the hardware you’re currently utilizing supports virtualization.
+The installation process for Proxmox is extremely straightforward, but you must ensure that the hardware you’re currently utilizing supports virtualization.

 It’s also important to understand that this simply gets Proxmox installed.
 You’ll still need to configure it based on your requirements.
 Check out some of our other Proxmox tutorials to get it configured based on best practices!